Richmond Boakye: Górnik Zabrze

 On 9 February 2021, Boakye signed a short-term contract with Polish football club Górnik Zabrze until the end of the 2020–21 season on a free transfer with an option to extend.

 Beitar Jerusalem

-On 20 July 2021, Boakye signed for Beitar Jerusalem.
+On 20 July 2021, Boakye signed for Beitar Jerusalem on a one-year contract, with an option to extend for a further one year.
+He left the club at the end of this contract on 30 July 2022.

+Lamia

+On 17 August 2022, Boakye has signed for Greek side Lamia on a free transfer for the new season.

+Al Akhdar SC

+On 22 January 2023, Boakye has completed a transfer move to Libyan side Al Akhdar SC in the ongoing January transfer window.
+He made his debut for Al Akhdar on 3 March, in a 1–1 away draw against Al-Suqoor, playing the entire game.
+He scored his first goal for the club on 9 March, scored a 90th-minute stoppage time equaliser during a 1–1 home draw against Saint-Éloi Lupopo in 2022–23 CAF Confederation Cup.

+On 27 May 2023, Boakye has terminated his contract with Al-Akhdar.
+He made significant contributions, scoring three goals and providing two assists in 11 appearances across all competitions.

+Selangor

+On 28 June 2023, Boakye signed for Malaysia Super League side Selangor.
+On 9 July, he made his debut for the club as a substitute to Ayron del Valle, in a 1–0 loss against Sri Pahang in the league.
+A week later, he scored his first goal in a league match against Penang, which Selangor won 3–0.
+Boakye scored his first hat-trick for the club against Kelantan in a massive 2–11 away victory on 25 August 2023.

 International career

 Boakye received an international call-up by the Ghana national team for the friendly match against China at the Tianhe Stadium in Guangzhou on 15 August 2012.
 Boakye scored his first goal for Ghana on his debut, an equaliser in the 80th minute of the match.
 He also played for Ghana at the 2013 FIFA U-20 World Cup, winning the bronze medal.

 Personal life

 Whilst on loan playing for Elche in the La Liga in 2013, Boakye revealed that he is Real Madrid fan even though when he was growing up everyone in his family supported Manchester United and Barcelona.